Pest control experts deliver all our wasp treatments. Same-day appointments available.

 Wasp Information

-When left close to a populated area or one experiencing heavy foot traffic, a wasp nest can quickly become a major nuisance.
-When provoked, wasps are more than happy to sting anyone and everyone in close proximity – something that could potentially be lethal to those with an allergy.
+A wasp nest can quickly become a significant nuisance when left close to a populated area or experiencing heavy foot traffic.
+When provoked, wasps are more than happy to sting anyone and everyone nearby – something that could potentially be lethal to those with an allergy.

-The best way to resolve this is to get in contact with a wasp nest removal specialist to carry out a comprehensive wasp nest removal solution.
-By utilising the latest equipment and countless years of experience, our team at Willis Pest Control boast unyielding success when it comes to carrying out wasp nest removal.
+The most effective way to address this issue is by reaching out to a wasp nest removal expert for a thorough solution.
+Leveraging advanced equipment and extensive experience, our team at Willis Pest Control guarantees consistent success in wasp nest removal.

 How To Tell If You Have a Wasp Infestation

-If you’re noticing large numbers of wasps around your property, this is likely a sign that they’ve taken up residence somewhere nearby and you may require a wasp nest removal service in order to remedy this.
+If you’re noticing large numbers of wasps around your property, this is likely a sign that they’ve taken up residence somewhere nearby, and you may require a wasp nest removal service to remedy this.

-If you’re not quite sure of whether your property may have a wasp infestation, why not get in touch with a member of our team?
-They can help to identify the source of the wasp infestation and provide a solution on quick and efficient wasp nest removal.
+If you’re not quite sure whether your property may have a wasp infestation, why not get in touch with a member of our team?
+They can help to identify the source of the wasp infestation and provide a solution for quick and efficient wasp nest removal.

-Ahead of a visit from our team at Willis Pest Control, you may be able to find the location of the nest; this can be done by following a worker wasp.
-Generally, these tend to be a yellow or a brown colour and should not be approached under any circumstances as they may register you as a danger and proceed to try and attack.
+Ahead of a visit from our team at Willis Pest Control, you may be able to find the nest’s location; this can be done by following a worker wasp.
+Generally, these tend to be yellow or brown and should not be approached under any circumstances, as they may register you as a danger and proceed to try to attack.

 Wasps tend to build their nests in sheltered areas.
 Common locations can include: